 The thing is, colour blindness on the Web isn’t a big deal.
 You do have to bear it mind (as I will show later on), but there is no need to let it dominate any design decisions.
 I can say that confidently as someone who has been ‘diagnosed’ with strong protanomaly, a form of red-green colour blindness.
 In over ten years of using the Web I can list the problematic websites I have encountered on one hand.

 And it’s not just me.
-My brother is a long-time Web user and through the miracle of genetics, he has the same form a colour blindness as I do.
+My brother is a long-time Web user and through the miracle of genetics, he has the same form of colour blindness as I do.
 My brother couldn’t think of an occasion where a website caused him problems because of his colour blindness.
 And neither could a well known web designer with deuteranopia, another form of red-green colour blindness.

 I will freely admit that is a very small sample of colour blind Web users (and it doesn’t include deuteranomaly, the most common form of colour blindness) but if a website is well designed, then potential problems for colour blind users are highly likely to get designed out, without even thinking about the impairment.
-This might be reason I can’t recall many problem sites – poor overall design may have made me move on from the site before I had a chance to encounter an issue.
+This might be the reason I can’t recall many problem sites – poor overall design may have made me move on from the site before I had a chance to encounter an issue.

 protanomalous individuals are less sensitive to red light than normal.
 This means that they are less able to discriminate colors, and they do not see mixed lights as having the same colors as normal observers.
 They also suffer from a darkening of the red end of the spectrum.
 This causes reds to reduce in intensity to the point where they can be mistaken for black.

-It is the latter aspect of red-seeming-black that causes me problems on the Web.
+It is the latter aspect of red-seeming-black that causes me most problems on the Web.
 The issue arises when designers specify links to be dark red but don’t underline or embolden them.
 This means the link is indistinguishable from the rest of the text.
 A perfect example is Jeff Veen’s blog.
 I showed this page to my brother and asked him if he had a problem seeing the links in the blog posts.
 “What links?” came the answer.
 Yes it really is that bad – the links are completely indistinguishable from the rest of the text, but it’s such as good example that I hope Jeff doesn’t change his colour scheme.
 Interestingly the deuteranopic person I mentioned earlier could see the links perfectly well.

 So be careful with your link colours (or simply make sure they are all underlined or emboldened) but don’t get hung up about colour blindness too much.
 It almost goes without saying that it’s bad form to say ‘click the green button’ as that’s going to affect all visually impaired users (be they technologically or physically impaired) – again this comes down to good design.